 39. Visit the ancient tea gardens and historic Buddhist monastery in Lava, India.
 The Dalai Lama, on his visit to Kalimpong in the year 1956 presented a set of rare manuscripts “Kangyur” of 108 volumes to the monastery.

 40. Explore the UNESCO World Heritage Site from the 1st century B.C.
-Dambulla Rock Temple also known as the Golden Temple.
+Dambulla Rock Temple is also known as the Golden Temple.
 This still functional ancient edifice remains the best-preserved in Sri Lanka.

-41. Walk the streets of Chefchaouen to visit the blue medina, observe local life of Berber people and contemplate the Andalusian architecture which still persists today.
+41. Walk the streets of Chefchaouen to visit the blue medina, observe the local life of Berber people and contemplate the Andalusian architecture which still persists today.
 Meet local teachers and students eager to exchange stories.
 Assist with the school for garden beautification project then participate in bread making workshop.
 This is the life of typical northern Morocco.

 42. Watch local artisans utilize recycled materials to make crafts, jewelry and other household items in Jakarta, Indonesia.

 43. Trek the Mindo Tropical Rain Forest in Ecuador, locally known as “Cloud Forest.”
-There is community effort to restore forest areas between Mindo and the Nambillo River.
+There is a community effort to restore forest areas between Mindo and the Nambillo River.
 You will learn about the tropical rain forest, experience new sights and sounds while visiting established environmental stations.
 This is the only growing forest in the world!

 44. Tour the amazing Kruger National Park in South Africa.
 It is one of the greatest game reserves in the world; offering vast, unspoiled and beautiful wilderness.
 See the world as it was thousands of years ago, the Big Five safari will not disappoint.